Pennsylvania Department of Corrections

 4. Before leaving the facility, the face veil must again be opened to confirm the identity of the visitor.

-All visitors must be at least 18 years old, unless accompanied by a parent or guardian who is also on the inmate's visitor list, or unless the visitor is the legal spouse of the inmate.
+All visitors must be at least 18 years old, unless accompanied by a parent or guardian or the visitor is the inmate's legal spouse.
+The parent or guardian must also be on the inmate's visitor list.

-All minors must have the appropriate DC-313 or DC-313A visitor form signed by their parent/guardian and the incarcerated individual's counselor or unit manager to be eligible for a visit.
+All minors must have the appropriate DC-313 or DC-313A visitor form signed by their parent/guardian.
+It must also be signed by the inmate's counselor or unit manager to be eligible for a visit.
 Incarcerated parents are not permitted to sign these forms.
 Children ages five and younger may be held by the inmate on his/her lap.

 Please feed your baby before visiting.
 If you have a baby as a part of your visiting group, you may take these items into the visiting room: